Madstergaard/Masterpiece/README.md

 ## Notable (bugs/cool stuff): ##
 - Our logo is a cool typing animation.
 - The JavaScript for the document captions take some time to load.
+- The Google Drive API endedup not working because there was not enough cohesive documentation/example code to accomplish what we wanted to do besides logging in